Elinor Klapp-Phipps Park

-Invasive Plant Education/Volunteer Program - Session #5: April 13
+Invasive Plant Education/Volunteer Program - December 7

 Want great outdoor exercise, education and an opportunity to "give back" by helping to rid a beautiful Tallahassee park of its invasive plants at the same time?
 Please join this event, one of a series organized by the Florida Trail Association (FTA) and the Florida Native Plant Society (FNPS) at Elinor Klapp-Phipps Park.
-The activity begins at 9:30am at the Meridian trailhead, ends ~12:30pm.
-Enter the park directly from Meridian Rd at the entrance for baseball fields; the trailhead is located on left about a quarter mile in from Meridian Rd.

 Ten items we will learn about: